op-de-kop/op-de-kop/src/en-US/index.md

 During the lessons, the group is split into two skill levels.
 This way all participant can train on their own level.

 **Costs**: € 99, holders of the Upas and students get a 25% discount.

+**Lespresentatie**

+Because acrobatics is not only a great joy to practice.
+Its also joyfull to watch.
+That is why we would like to show our skills in a presentation

+On Thursday, june 30th we have a show.
+The participants make a presentation with a series of short acts.

+The location will be announced soon.

 ## January - April course